yutianjian/yutianjian.github.io/index.md

 When you see a memorable play or good hands in one web, or in a game, or in a magazine, newspaper, you can play it in your device, enjoy it at any time.

+### (g) Double dummy problems

+It offers a lot of Double dummy problems for you to solve.

 ## (2) PRACTICE & TEST YOUR BRIDGE

 ![图标](practice.png)